yeghor/CONNECT-SocialNetwork/ReadMe-dev.md

 Backend must **never** provide successful response with `detail` field.
 It will break frontend DTO!

+Fetchers wrapper over fetching functions that you pass to createInfiniteQueryOptionsUtils must always take page as a last param to prevent automatic infiniteQueryOptions creation crushes.

 # Issues

 Pydantic schemas designed poorly.
 The application often returns unused or extra data.
 Which is not critical, but influences project support.